 How does a business credit card affect my personal credit score?

-Most business credit cards won’t report your credit movements to your personal credit report unless you default.
-However, your personal credit score will be considered when you apply, and you’ll have a hard inquiry placed on your personal credit report during the process.
+Most business credit cards won’t report your credit balances and payments to your personal credit report unless you default on your bill.
+With that being said, your personal credit score will be considered when you apply for a business credit card, and you’ll have a hard inquiry placed on your personal credit report during the process.